 Unlike the other three majors, which rotate between courses, The Masters has been held exclusively at Augusta National since its inception in 1934.
 This permanence is central to the tournament's identity and allows players to build course knowledge over decades.

 The Masters purse has grown significantly in recent years, with the total prize fund exceeding $18 million.
 The champion's share is typically around $3.6 million, along with the priceless green jacket.
+For a full breakdown, see our Masters 2026 prize money guide.

 Do LIV Golf players compete at The Masters?